 4. Artificial Intelligence

 Millions of scientific research papers are published every year.
 The peer-review process does as much as possible to limit repetitive efforts; however, humans have limitations.
+Many industries are embracing AI technology, to help consumers with everything from shopping for cars, obtaining real estate appraisals, and even to obtaining insurance coverage.
+As an example, AI technology can assist life insurance for type 1 diabetes obtain coverage using non medical exam underwriting.

 It can be difficult to connect research and screen everything due to language barriers and the overwhelming number of papers.
 However, it’s possible for a computer to handle this huge task.